KQM-git/TCL/general-mechanics/resources-and-efficiency.md

 * Crabs that you approach and fail to pick up will respawn after leaving their render distances and coming back.
 * There exists an investigation daily limit of 100.
 After that, you cannot "investigate" to pick up items anymore.
 This limit resets at daily reset.
   * It is possible to go beyond this number by not leaving the rendered zone after picking up the 100th investigation spot.
+* There is a random event daily limit of 10.
+After that, you receive no reward when completing random events that day.

 ### Artifact Drop Spots
 There are two types of artifact spots: